Find Your Perfect School

 We also looked into the affordability of the programs and their acceptance, retention, and graduation rates.
 These are important factors in considering the suitability of certificate programs for contemporary students.

 Take note, too, that a few graduate certificate programs require a bachelor’s or master’s degree for admission on this list.
-But most are undergraduate certificate programs with only a high school diploma or equivalent as an admission requirement.
+However, most are undergraduate certificate programs with only a high school diploma or equivalent as an admission requirement.

 20 Fastest Online Certificate Degrees